arangodb/docs/3.11/graphs-general-graphs-management.md

   See [Edge Definition Options](#edge-definition-options).

 Extends the edge definitions of a graph.
-If an orphan collection is used in this edge definition, it will be removed from the orphanage.
-If the edge collection of the edge definition to add is already used in the graph or used in a different graph with different *from* and/or *to* collections an error is thrown.
+If an orphan collection is used in this edge definition, it is removed from the orphanage.
+If the edge collection of the edge definition to add is already used in the graph or used in a different graph with different `from` and/or `to` collections an error is thrown.

 **Examples**